2026 Polymer Clay Color Trends Without the Dead Inventory Risk

 Build each palette with baked swatch chips first, then test finish and translucency before you commit to a full batch.

-- Roll equal-thickness swatches with an acrylic roller so the color comparison stays honest.
+- Roll equal-thickness swatches with an acrylic roller so the color comparison stays useful when you compare the baked results.

-- Test one finish at a time: raw matte, buffed satin, or a water-based glaze you have already sample-tested on that clay line.
+- Test one finish at a time: raw matte, buffed satin, or a water-based glaze you have already tried on that clay line.

 - Add translucent clay when you want depth rather than reaching for white every time.
 Premo Translucent is a practical starting point for these tests.